LukasDubsik/muni_final_work-NMR/README.md

 The .in files should be included in the **inputs/simulations/** directory, the files describing structure (be they of mol2 or rst/parm7 kind) should be in **inputs/structures/**.
 Please bear in mind that they must include the name given in the *sim.txt* file, so in this case we will have *cys.mol2*.

 ### Starting the simulation
 The code itself is written fully in bash, some scripts afre called as awk or gnuplot (more on this later).
 There are additionally two versions: *NMR.sh* and *m_NMR.sh*.
 The first one is for running on cluster WOLF, the second one on metacentrum (tested on **sokar**).
-While both are functional, only the first one is optimized.
-Due to the number of jobs in metacentrum, the process of submitting the parts of the pipeline job by job is inefficient and the whole code itself should be submitted as one job to run.
-This requires some code changes that will be done later but it still can be run without issue (but is slower that WOLF version).
+Both are currently functional and working.
 To run the script (and I will use *NMR.sh* as example from now on) do

 ```bash